 There are several aspects of computer chess of interest to Artificial Intelligence researchers.
 One area involves the description and encoding of chess knowledge, in a form that enables both rapid access and logical deduction in the expert system sense.
 Another fundamental domain is that of search.
 Since computer chess programs examine large trees, a depth-first search is commonly used.
 That is, the first branch to an immediate successor of the current node is recursively expanded until a leaf node (a node without successors) is reached.
 The remaining branches are then considered as the search process backs up to the root.
 Other expansion schemes are possible and the domain is fruitful for testing new search algorithms.
 Since computer chess is well defined, and absolute measures of performance exist, it is a useful test vehicle for measuring algorithm efficiency.
 In the simplest case, the best algorithm is the one which visits fewest nodes when determining the true value of a tree.
-For a two-person game-tree this value, which is a least upper bound on the expected merit of the current position for the side to move, can be found through a minimax search.
-In chess, this so called minimax value is produced by an evaluation function which is based on a combination of both "MaterialBalance" (i.e., the difference in value of the pieces held by each side) and "StrategicBalance," (e.g., a composite measure of such things as mobility, square control, pawn formation structure and king safety) components.
-Most commonly, the evaluation function computes these components in such a way that the MaterialBalance dominates all positional factors.
+For a two-person game-tree this value, which is a least upper bound on the merit for the side to move, can be found through a minimax search.
+In chess, this so called minimax value is a combination of both the "MaterialBalance" (i.e., the difference in value of the pieces held by each side) and the "StrategicBalance," e.g., a composite measure of such things as mobility, square control, pawn formation structure and king safety.
+Usually MaterialBalance is dominant.